MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/dashboard-api.md

 Before you start writing code to call the Microsoft Hardware API, make sure that you have completed the following required prerequisites.

-* You (or your organization) must have an Microsoft Entra ID directory and you must have [Global administrator](/azure/active-directory/users-groups-roles/directory-assign-admin-roles)  permission for the directory.
+* You (or your organization) must have a Microsoft Entra ID directory and you must have [Global administrator](/azure/active-directory/users-groups-roles/directory-assign-admin-roles)  permission for the directory.
 If you already use Microsoft 365 or other business services from Microsoft, you already have Microsoft Entra ID directory.
 Otherwise, you can [create a new Microsoft Entra ID in Partner Center](/windows/uwp/publish/associate-azure-ad-with-partner-center#create-a-brand-new-azure-ad-to-associate-with-your-partner-center-account) for no additional charge.

-* If an Microsoft Entra ID application does not already exist, [you must create one](/windows/uwp/publish/add-users-groups-and-azure-ad-applications#create-a-new-azure-ad-application-account-in-your-organizations-directory-and-add-it-to-your-partner-center-account).
+* If a Microsoft Entra ID application does not already exist, [you must create one](/windows/uwp/publish/add-users-groups-and-azure-ad-applications#create-a-new-azure-ad-application-account-in-your-organizations-directory-and-add-it-to-your-partner-center-account).

-* You must [associate an Microsoft Entra ID application with your Partner Center account](/windows/uwp/publish/associate-azure-ad-with-partner-center) and assign it the **Manager** role.
+* You must [associate a Microsoft Entra ID application with your Partner Center account](/windows/uwp/publish/associate-azure-ad-with-partner-center) and assign it the **Manager** role.

 * Gather your [Microsoft Entra ID application tenant ID, client ID, and key](/windows/uwp/publish/add-users-groups-and-azure-ad-applications#manage-keys-for-an-azure-ad-application).  **Be sure to print or copy this key info, as you won't be able to access it again after you leave the key creation page.**